All clinical trials and studies

 The efficacy of Novalac formulas is evidenced in published clinical trials.
 Amongst them are the largest studies ever performed to date on anti-regurgitation formulas, extensively hydrolyzed formulas, and elemental (amino-acid) formulas.

-Marc A. Benninga, MENA Infant Constipation Study Group, Yvan Vandenplas
+Benninga Marc A, MENA Infant Constipation Study Group, Vandenplas Y

 The aim is to compare the effectiveness of the magnesium (Mg)-enriched formula vs. control formula in constipated infants.